-Serbia, Croatia, Romania: Will Gazprom push PEOP oil pipeline East-West connection5.
-April 2016. / News Serbia Energy
+Serbia, Croatia, Romania: Will Gazprom push PEOP oil pipeline East-West connection, News Serbia Energy

 Pan European Oil Pipeline route and its regional importance, in Nort-South and East-West oil transport routes, is aligned with SEE countries need to comply with third energy package.
 PEOP has its advantages and its feasible.
 PEOP Project Development Company was founded jointly by Conpet Ploiești (Romania), Oil Terminal Constanța (Romania), Transnafta (Serbia) and JANAF (Croatia).